Raspberry Pi Compute Module 4S, smaller, but much stronger

 The storage is exactly the same (32GB eMMC), the same Ethernet and USB 2.0 ports, as well as the 200-pin SODIMM connector.

-Apart from the hardware innovations, they assure that the use of the new central processing unit will improve the availability of the series.
+Apart from the news of hardware, they assure that the use of the new central processing unit will improve the availability of the series.

 There is no known release date, but its price is expected to be as low as everything else coming from the sales leader in the single-board mini-PC or SBC category.